 In addition, the effect of graphics can be manipulated and thereby customised by applying a suitable font, scale, axial section and layout, so that the information to be communicated is presented in an appropriate manner.
 It follows that selecting the form of presentation is the crucial factor when it comes to making the information included in the data reach the readers.
 This is illustrated by the following examples.

-Figure 1 shows an example of the effect of various types of charts containing the same information.
 Although the pie chart provides a good overview of the shares of the groups, it is difficult to compare the values if they are close to each other, and the human eye cannot interpret the area straight away.
 Therefore, the rule of thumb is to avoid circle diagrams and pie charts when various figures are to be compared.
 Column or bar charts are recommended instead.

 Effective data visualisation can be useful for a variety of tasks in the company, for instance business reporting or regular standard reports to stakeholders.
 Regular or ad hoc analyses and insights can be shared quickly and without large expenses, and interactive dashboards can be made available for the purpose of continuous monitoring of the company’s KPIs.